llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 working group as we are convinced such groups deliver the best results.
 Please contact us if you want to participate.

-Useful skill to bring to the committee or aquire while working there:
+Useful skill to bring to the committee or acquire while working there:

 * Managing or hosting software development infrastructure
 * Designing software development workflows and infrastructure
 * Understanding needs of contributors and downstream users
 * IT security and privacy
 * Coordinating work in Open Source Projects
-* Tools and technologies currently used in the Infrastracture (e.g. Mailman, AWS, GCP, Sphinx, GitHub, WWW development, buildbots, Phabricator, ...)
+* Tools and technologies currently used in the Infrastructure (e.g. Mailman, AWS, GCP, Sphinx, GitHub, WWW development, buildbots, Phabricator, ...)

 Initial members:

 * Christian Kühnel
-* ... we're recruting please contact us at [iwg@llvm.org](mailto:iwg@llvm.org)!
+* ... we're recruiting please contact us at [iwg@llvm.org](mailto:iwg@llvm.org)!

 ## Proposal for getting started